-The EICV3 results shows that at the national level agriculture contributes the largest share of a household's income (46%), followed by wage income (25%), business income (i.e. self-employment), transfers, and rents.
+The EICV3 results shows that at the national level agriculture contributes the largest share of income (46%), followed by wage income (25%), business income (i.e. self-employment), transfers, and rents.

-Figure 5.6 below presents the household income shares in Huye district.
-It shows that household income is driven by agriculture income (48%), followed by wage income (28%), rents (9%), business income (8%) and private transfers (6%).
-The smallest contributor to household income in Huye district is public transfer income (1%).
+Figure 5.6 below presents the household income shares in Kicukiro district.
+It shows that the half of household income is driven by wage income (50%), followed by business income (21%) and private transfer income (10%).
+The smallest contributor to household income in Kicukiro district is public transfers, making up 2.4% of income.
+Rental income (9%) is greater than agriculture income (7%) in Kicukiro district.